 About Mahwash Khan

-Mahwash is the Communications Specialist in the Claims Prevention & Stakeholder Relations department at LAWPRO.
+Mahwash is Communications Counsel in the Claims Prevention & Stakeholder Relations department at LAWPRO.
+She is also chair of LAWPRO's Equity, Diversity and Inclusion Advisory Group.
 She was called to the Ontario Bar in 2003.
 Prior to joining LAWPRO, she practised real estate law in a firm in Mississauga.

-Mahwash is a member of the Ontario Bar Association and South Asian Bar Association (and is co-chair of the SABA Mentorship Committee).
+Mahwash is a member of the Ontario Bar Association, Federation of Asian Canadian Lawyers, and South Asian Bar Association (past co-chair of the SABA Mentorship Committee).

 Mahwash Khan's Posts